ajensen1234/Gator-Bones/README.md

 Large data is in the Files section of the Microsoft Teams team.
 Please copy these files/folders locally.
 This includes the image folder of X-ray images and segmentation masks (you need to unzip this folder) and the .ckpt model checkpoint file needed for loading a pretrained model for testing.

+After you download these files/folders locally, remember to edit the config file (in config/config.py) to specify the location of your local image directory and checkpoint file.

 ## Use:

 1. Be in the LitJTML directory (use the `cd` command to change the directory to the `blah/blah/LitJTML/` directory).